 Alan Wheeler A cook on the mv Mi Amigo, Alan presented one programme on Radio Caroline on 15th May 1973.

 Peter Wolf An Australian, he broadcast on Radio Caroline for four days in June 1974.
 According to Bob Noakes's book Last of the Pirates, Peter was a singer who Radio Caroline boss Ronan O'Rahilly had employed after meeting him in the Melkweg (“Milky Way”), an Amsterdam hippy haunt.
 Peter had no radio experience and apparently had never even heard of Caroline but O'Rahilly was not deterred and sent him out to the mv Mi Amigo to be a DJ.
 Unfortunately his ship-mates were not impressed by Peter's broadcasting abilities.
 They played a practical joke on him which led to him leaving the ship on the next tender.
-He was not heard from again.
+In December 2018 The Pirate Radio Hall of Fame was contacted via Facebook by an Australian musician/journalist/producer/ventriloquist called Pete van Strat who told us that he had been Peter Wolf on Caroline.
+He has since had a long and varied career, including periods performing on a cruise ship, appearing in the original Australian cast of Jesus Christ Superstar and playing the blues.

 Peter Wolf on Radio Caroline in the early hours of 27th June 1974.
 Tape kindly provided by Per Alarud who recorded the programme at his home in southern Sweden (duration 4 minutes 20 seconds)